Please ensure Javascript is enabled for purposes of website accessibility

 Image: utahwinefest

-Cedar City is one of the most populous cities in the state located in the southwestern corner of Utah.
+Cedar City is one of the most populated cities in the state, located in the southwestern corner of Utah.
 Its location is 250 miles south of Salt Lake City and 170 miles north of Las Vegas.

 Other interests that the city is well-known for are the home of Southern Utah University, the Utah Shakespeare Festival, the Utah Summer Games, and the Simon Fest Theatre Co.

-Cedar City area’s historic value is borne out by the rock art dating to CE 1000 and 1300.
+Cedar City area’s historical value is borne out by the rock art dating to CE 1000 and 1300.

 Park City Wine Festival